loganwebb3/MECH105_algorithms/LU_Decomposition/README.md

 ## Outputs: ##

-L - lower triangular matrix, with 1's along the diagonals (values of the matrix are the coefficents used to eliminate values of matrix when making matricies)
+L - lower triangular matrix, with 1's along the diagonals (values of the matrix are the coefficients used to eliminate values of matrix when making matrices)

-U - upper triangular matrix (matrix with upper right triangle of it is full of values and the rest 0s)
+U - upper triangular matrix (matrix with the upper right triangle of it is full of values and the rest 0s)

 P - the pivot matrix (tells how the order of the original matrix was changed)